Expertise diversity of teams predicts originality and long-term impact in science and technology: Expertise distance metric

 To estimate the prior expertise distance of a pair of authors $(i,j)$ that coauthored a paper $s$ at year $t$, we first build their respective publication vectors using all papers up to year $t$.
 We use the level 1 field classification in the MAG dataset, where each article is assigned to at least one scientific field.
-For the crude publication vector $p_i(t)$ of author $i$, $a_i^f$ denotes the number of papers $i$ published in field $f$ up to $t$.
+For the crude publication vector $p_i(t)$ of author $i$, $a_i^f$ denotes the number of papers $i$ published in the field $f$ up to $t$.
 To account for authors with a reasonably long publishing career, we include only productive authors who have published at least 5 papers up to $t$.
 The mean expertise distance of the paper $\langle d_s \rangle$ is the average distance of all possible coauthor pairs $(i,j)$ among selected productive authors.

 Papers with at least two productive authors are eligible to obtain a measure of team expertise distance, and those written by solitary authors are not considered in this study.
 To allow for a meaningfully long prior publication record of individual researchers, we consider only authors who have published at least 5 papers by the time of collaboration when estimating the expertise distance of the team.
 Thus, a proportion of less productive or early-career researchers are dropped and we obtain a subset of team-authored papers eligible for a distance metric.
-The numbers of papers and patents that ultimately receive a score of average expertise distance among coauthors are 11.0 million and 1.0 million, respectively, out of 22.8 million papers and 4.4 million patents in the refined dataset used for this study.